Sewb21/fe-sebs-news/README.md

 This is a news app built for my portfolio.
 It is a reddit 'clone'. https://github.com/Sewb21/nc_news_api - This is a link to the back-end api repo for this app.

 ## What to run

+1) Clone this repo to your local machine https://github.com/Sewb21/fe-sebs-news

+2) `npm i` to install all dependancies

+3) Run `npm start` to run the app in development mode.